 How to Sync Zotero Files Using WebDAV and Google Drive with Koofr: A Step-by-Step Guide

-Before we dive into configuring Zotero, we need to set up Koofr for WebDAV access.
+Before we configure Zotero, set up Koofr for WebDAV access.

 1. Create a Koofr Account: